Artists, choreographers, and composers collaborate. New forms of artistic expression emerge.About BalletCollective

 Troy Schumacher is an American choreographer, dancer, and soloist at the New York City Ballet.
 In 2010, he founded BalletCollective, a non-profit organization that brings artists, composers, and choreographers together to create new ballet-based works.

 His athletic aesthetic draws upon the artists he collaborates with to produce fresh, unexpected results.
-His choreography has been presented by New York City Ballet, Guggenheim Bilbao, Performa, Danspace Project, Guggenheim Works and Process, the Joyce Theater, the Savannah Music Festival and NYU Skirball Center.
+His choreography has been presented by New York City Ballet, Guggenheim Bilbao, Performa, Danspace Project, Guggenheim Works & Process, the Joyce Theater, the Savannah Music Festival, and the Fire Island Dance Festival.
 He has collaborated with many artists, including Jeff Koons, Thom Browne, Ken Liu, Ellis Ludwig-Leone, Maddie Ziegler, and David Salle.
 In addition to live performances, Schumacher has choreographed numerous art, fashion and commercial shoots, including works for Google, Sony PlayStation, Capezio, HP, Aritzia, CR Fashion Book, Tom Ford, and The New York Times.

 Addressing central questions about the genre of ballet — music, gender, body language, academic vocabulary — and without strain.
 The answers look both direct and unforced, experimental and refreshing.New York Times